humanmade/altis-dev-tools/docs/testing-with-codeception.md

 $I->waitForElement( '#signup-confirmation' );
 ```

-or the more nuanced _CEST_ format, largerly recommended due to its DRY capabilities, eg:
+or the more nuanced `CEST` format, largely recommended due to its DRY capabilities, e.g.:

 ```php
 // SignupSubmissionCest.php